severinsimmler/mure/README.md

 Note that you have to install [the SQLite extras](https://github.com/severinsimmler/mure/blob/master/pyproject.toml#L14-L17).

 You can also use the in-memory storage with `Cache.MEMORY`.
-This cache only persists within the same function call, i.e. calling `mure.post()` twice will create create two separate caches.
+This cache only persists within the same function call, i.e. calling `mure.post()` twice will create two separate caches.

 There is also a `Cache.FILE` which stores the responses on disk (in a folder `.mure-cache` in the current working directory).